liferay/liferay-docs/develop/tutorials/articles-dxp/450-audience-targeting/03-tracking-user-actions/02-defining-metric-view-save-lifecycle.markdown

 # Defining a Metric's View/Save Lifecycle [](id=defining-a-metrics-view-save-lifecycle)

-This section covers how to define a metric's view/save lifecycle.
-This is when a user applies a metric to a report using the Report Editor.
+In this section you will define the metric's view/save lifecycle: what happens when a user applies a metric to a report using the Report Editor.

-In this section, you'll begin defining the newsletter metric's Java class.
-This assumes that you followed the instructions above, creating the `NewsletterTrackingAction` class and extending [BaseJSPTrackingAction](@app-ref@/content-targeting/3.0.0/javadocs/com/liferay/content/targeting/api/model/BaseJSPTrackingAction.html).
+You'll begin defining the newsletter metric's Java class.
+This assumes that you followed the instructions in the previous article to create the `NewsletterTrackingAction` class and extend [BaseJSPTrackingAction](@app-ref@/content-targeting/3.0.0/javadocs/com/liferay/content/targeting/api/model/BaseJSPTrackingAction.html).
 If you used the `content-targeting-tracking-action` Blade CLI template, your project is already extending `BaseJSPTrackingAction` and a default `view.jsp`